 Step 3: Complete and sign your forms.

-Note: All signatures must be present on a form before submission.
+Note: All forms should be filled out electronically in Adobe Acrobat Reader DC (the free version is sufficient).
+All signatures must be present on a form before submission.
 Instruction is provided within the forms by hovering over the blue bars in the form.

-- If your organization may need to move vaccine to another organization, or to another Form B location within your own organization, you must complete a Redistribution Form.
-See the general vaccination guidance page for steps to redistribute vaccine.
-This form should match your organization’s Form A in the following fields:
+- All registered vaccinator organizations must complete a Redistribution Form.
+See the guide to filling out the COVID-19 vaccine Redistribution Form and the general vaccination guidance page for steps to redistribute vaccine.
+The Redistribution Form should match your organization’s Form A and contain current information in the following fields:

 - Organization Name